-Policy European Sites and Proximity to Policy Area Brief summary Screening outcome Policy 1: services, facilities and infrastructure N/A Policy describes requirements for developments to provide sufficient infrastructure (i.e. education, community facilities, healthcare, public transport).
+Policy 11 European Sites and Proximity to Policy Area Brief summary Screening outcome Policy 1: services, facilities and infrastructure N/A Policy describes requirements for developments to provide sufficient social infrastructure (i.e. education, community facilities, healthcare, public transport).
 No likely Significant Effect.
 Screened out.
 This is a development management policy and does not specifically allocate sites for development.
 Therefore, no impact pathways exist to European Sites.
-Policy 2A: residential housing allocation Measured at the closest point from the parish boundary: Breckland SAC/SPA: 370m, S Norfolk Valley Fens SAC: 2.3km, W The Wash SAC/SPA/Ramsar: 34km, N Norfolk Coast SAC/SPA/Ramsar: 36km, N Allocate 83 new homes up to 2036 through 11 sites allocated in Policies 2G to 2Q.
+Policy 2A: residential housing allocation Measured at the closest point from the parish boundary: Breckland SAC/SPA: 370m, S Norfolk Valley Fens SAC: 2.3km, W The Wash SAC/SPA/Ramsar: 34km, N Norfolk Coast SAC/SPA/Ramsar: 36km, N Allocates 70 new homes up to 2036, delivered in 4/5-year stages, through 9 sites allocated in Policies 2H to 2P.
 Likely Significant Effect.
 Screened in.
-This policy provides for the delivery of 83 residential dwellings.
+This policy provides for the delivery of 70 residential dwellings.
 Therefore, the following impact pathways could arise alone and in combination with surrounding growth: Breckland SPA / SAC: water quality (surface water), air quality, habitat fragmentation, recreational pressure and urbanisation.
 Norfolk Valley Fens SAC: water quality (surface water), hydrological changes, and air quality.
 The Wash SAC/SPA/Ramsar: recreational pressure Norfolk Coast SAC/SPA/Ramsar: recreational pressure.
 Policy Map 2A: Site allocation locations N/A Policy provides a map marking the locations of 11 site allocation of policies 2F to 2Q.
 It is therefore included in this table.
 No likely Significant Effect.
 Screened out.
 This in itself does not allocate sites for development, rather it provides a map for readers reference.
 Therefore, no impact pathways exist to European Sites.
-Policy 2B: residential development within the settlement boundary Measured at the closest point from the parish boundary: Breckland SAC/SPA: 370m, S (at closest point to parish boundary) Norfolk Valley Fens SAC: 2.3km, W The Wash SAC/SPA/Ramsar: 34km, N Norfolk Coast SAC/SPA/Ramsar: 36km, N Policy describes settlement boundary and provides requirements for development design to be in keeping with the settlement and landscape of Saham Toney.
+Policy 2B: residential development within the settlement boundary Measured at the closest point from the parish boundary: Breckland SAC/SPA: 370m, S (at closest point to parish boundary) Norfolk Valley Fens SAC: 2.3km, W The Wash SAC/SPA/Ramsar: 34km, N Norfolk Coast SAC/SPA/Ramsar: 36km, N requirements for development design to be in keeping with No likely Significant Effect.
+Screened out.
+This is a development management policy that sets out key development criteria and does not specifically allocate sites for development.
+Therefore, no impact pathways exist to European Sites.
+Policy 2C: residential development outside the settlement boundary Measured at the closest point from the parish Policy provides for development outside the Saham Toney settlement boundary, such as on rural exception sites and essential housing for rural workers.
 Likely Significant Effect.
 Screened in.
-This is a development management policy and does not specifically allocate sites for development.
-However, it does allow for windfall housing development.
-Therefore, the following impact pathways could arise alone and in combination with surrounding growth: Breckland SPA / SAC: water quality (surface water), air quality, habitat fragmentation, recreational pressure and urbanisation.
-Norfolk Valley Fens SAC: water quality (surface water), hydrological changes, and air quality.
-The Wash SAC/SPA/Ramsar: recreational pressure Norfolk Coast SAC/SPA/Ramsar: recreational pressure Policy 2C: residential development outside the settlement boundary Measured at the closest point from the parish boundary: Breckland SAC/SPA: 370m, S Norfolk Valley Fens SAC: 2.3km, W The Wash SAC/SPA/Ramsar: 34km, N Policy provides for development outside the Saham Toney settlement boundary.
-Likely Significant Effect.
-Screened in.
 This policy provides for the delivery of residential dwellings that are outside the settlement boundary and in some cases within greenfield areas.
-Therefore, the following impact pathways could arise alone and in combination with surrounding growth:
+Therefore, the following impact pathways could arise alone and in combination with surrounding growth: • Breckland SPA / SAC: water quality (surface water), air quality, habitat fragmentation, recreational pressure and urbanisation.